neil23-droid/Neil_TenTwenty_Assignment/README.md

-6)MovieListing - UI that displays a list of upcoming movies 7)Others - files containing reused constants, extensions of classes and prefernces 8)Retrofit - files for making API calls to remote data sources 9)BookTicket - UI that enales the user to confirm ticket details
+6)MovieListing - UI that displays a list of upcoming movies 7)Others - files containing reused constants, extensions of classes and prefernces 8)Retrofit - files for making API calls to remote data sources 9)BookTicket - UI that enables the user to confirm ticket details

 Screens & flow
 1)MoviesListing Screen